We are searching for

 The extent of damage to a flooded car can vary greatly, from superficial water stains to a hydro-locked engine.
 However, the most significant considerations are usually the amount of water the car was exposed to and the length of time it was exposed.

-Cars can suffer flood damage in several ways.
-The most common ways cars are flood-damaged include:
+Cars can get flooded in several ways.
+The most common ways are:

 • The vehicle is parked in an area that becomes flooded.